iferminm/iferminm.github.io/content/Blog/microservices_2.md

 Note that the above flow paralelizes all the needed downstream calls per service, so in this case, the total response time will be constrained by the slowest call chain.
-If you were using a stack where doing multiprocessing or async programming is not an easy option, you'll have to add up the response time for all of the downstram calls because in reallity the service in question is being blocked while waiting for the network call to finish and, only then, making the second call and blocking until it comes back and so on.
+If you were using a stack where doing multiprocessing or async programming is not an easy option, you'll have to add up the response time for all of the downstream calls because in reality the service in question is being blocked while waiting for the network call to finish and, only then, making the second call and blocking until it comes back and so on.